pnp/cli-microsoft365/docs/docs/cmd/aad/sp/sp-add.md

 Specify either the `appId`, `appName` or `objectId`.
 If you specify more than one option value, the command will fail with an error.

+If you register an application in the portal, an application object as well as a service principal object are automatically created in your home tenant.
+If you register/create an application using the Microsoft Graph APIs, creating the service principal object is a separate step.

+To register/create an application using the CLI for Microsoft 365, use the command [m365 aad app add](../cmd/aad/app/app-add.md)

 ## Examples

 Adds a service principal to a registered Azure AD app with appId _b2307a39-e878-458b-bc90-03bc578531d6_.